23 Free & Cheap Things to Do in NYC Right Now

 Bushwick, a canvas that stretches across Brooklyn, is splashed with vibrant street art that tells a story at every corner.
 Each piece, a hand-crafted narrative, represents a unique voice in this outdoor gallery.

-Begin your adventure on Troutman Street, where the colorful walls are a feast for your eyes.
+Begin your adventure on Troutman Street with colorful walls.
 Don’t miss the intricate creations that add a spark to St. Nicholas Avenue.

 Discover murals by Sipros Naberezny and his renowned Big Ears characters, or wander off the beaten path and find the hidden gems that many walk right past.